Harteshorne History, Family Crest & Coats of Arms

 - Origins Available:

 Harteshorne is a name of ancient Anglo-Saxon origin and comes from the family once having lived in the parish of Hartshorne, in the diocese of Lichfield and the county of Derbyshire.
+"This manor, called in Domesday Book Heorteshorne, then belonged to the family of Ferrers. " The place name literally means "hill thought to resemble a hart's horn," from the Old English "herot" + "horn."

 Early Origins of the Harteshorne family

-Important Dates for the Harteshorne family
+Early History of the Harteshorne family

 This web page shows only a small excerpt of our Harteshorne research.
 Another 51 words (4 lines of text) covering the years 108 and 1086 are included under the topic Early Harteshorne History in all our PDF Extended History products and printed products wherever possible.